rjsmith1999/IMMERSE/_pages/log.md

 ### Week 16: Aug 30 - Sep 3, 2021
 * **Goals**:
   - [ ] Finalize experiment for radiation beam test
+    - [ ] Update logs to more readable format
+    - [ ] Generate stats from logs, organize findings
+    - [ ] MAYBE: update pythong scripts running the test to use a better log format

 * **Monday**:
   - Things seem to be working over at the test